 Museum Of Kinetic Art

-Mat Bevel Company is home to the Museum Of Kinetic Art, 92-found-object kinetic sculptures created by sculptor Ned Schaper.
-To encourage innovation, he uses only what’s available—found objects—as the raw materials for his sculptures, along with his understanding of mechanics and physics.
+Mat Bevel Company is home to the Museum Of Kinetic Art, over 100 found-object kinetic sculptures created by sculptor Ned Schaper.
+He uses only what’s available—found objects—as the raw materials for his sculptures, along with his understanding of mechanics and physics.
 The real magic is in Schaper’s intuitive engineering approach.
 He does not know what the object will become when he begins his process.
 Instead, by working with the materials of the found object, he lets the object’s ultimate function emerge on its own, which leads to beautiful and unexpected results.

 Schaper performs with and wears all the sculptures in the museum as part of his one-man Surrealistic Pop Science Theater.
 Each sculpture has a unique name: Americana Duck, Lover Boy, Sharka, Chicken Pox and The Thought Launcher.
 They each have a purpose too.
 The sculptures in the museum come to life as theater’s sets, props, costumes and puppets.

 The story takes place in the world of Beveldom, “a lost land of found objects” where discarded objects find magical new life.
 Host Mat Bevel along with a huge cast of characters, all played by Schaper and his mechanical puppets, demonstrate the wonders of kinetic art using poetry, music, movement and light.

 The Museum Of Kinetic Art will soon be captured as a virtual reality tour and broadcast via Bevelvision Productions at MatBevel.com.